William W. Andrus: Early life

-Andrus was born on July 25, 1821 in Middlebury, New York.
-In 1822, Andrus moved to Macomb County, Michigan with his father.
+Andrus was born on July 25, 1821, in Middlebury, New York.
+In 1822, Andrus moved to Macomb County, Michigan Territory, with his father.

 Career

 Andrus was a physician, a surgeon, and a pharmacist.
 He was among the earliest physicians in Macomb County.
 In 1861, Andrus served as postmaster of Utica, Michigan.
-In 1867, Andrus severed as a delegate from Macomb County in the Michigan constitutional convention.
+In 1867, Andrus served as a delegate from Macomb County in the Michigan constitutional convention.
 Under President Ulysses S. Grant, Andrus served as Assessor of Internal Revenue in the 5th congressional district.
 In 1880, Andrus served as the treasurer of Shelby Township, Michigan.

-On March 21, 1881, State Senator John T. Rich resigned to fill the vacancy left in the United States House of Representatives left by Congressman Omar D. Conger's resignation.
+On March 21, 1881, State Senator John T. Rich resigned to fill the vacancy left in the United States House of Representatives by Congressman Omar D. Conger's resignation.
 By March 31, Andrus was nominated by the Republicans to fill the vacancy in the state senate left by Rich's resignation, and the Democrats had nominated John N. Mellen of Romeo.
 In April, Andrus was admitted to the state senate and sworn in.
 He served in this position until 1882.

 In 1895, Andrus was appointed by Governor John T. Rich to the Macomb County jury commission for a term of two years.